tmarkovski/tmarkovski.github.io/eth-azure/keyvault-part1/README.md

 # Securing Ethereum keys with Azure Key Vault
 This is a multi part article showcasing interaction with Ethereum blockchain using keys secured in Azure Key Vault.
-In this part I'll show how to create EC keys and generate Ethereum address from the public key.
+I wasn't able to find any articles on this, most resources available use the web3 tools to generate keys.
 * * *
 ## Part 1: Generating keys
+In this part I'll show how to create EC keys and generate Ethereum address from the public key using Azure Key Vault.
 Last year, Microsoft added support to [Key Vault](https://azure.microsoft.com/en-us/pricing/details/key-vault/) for elliptic curve keys including secp256k1 curve.
 Important thing to note is that this curve is only available for Key Vault under Premium SKU, not Standard.

 The sample code uses [Bouncy Castle](https://www.nuget.org/packages/Portable.BouncyCastle/) and [Azure Key Vault](https://www.nuget.org/packages/Microsoft.Azure.KeyVault/2.4.0-preview) preview package for .NET.
 Code is in F#, but it's easy to understand and recode to your flavor.